Azdaroth/Azdaroth.github.io/source/_posts/2013-10-06-structuring-rails-applications.markdown

 end
 ```

-<p>Depending on the action, it could be much more complexed.
+<p>Depending on the action, it could be much more complex.
 Consider the following:</p>

 ``` ruby